 Lucas Olson is a conservation biologist for Wisconsin DNR.
 He is an urban wildlife habitat specialist and developed a habitat certification program for landowners, schools, businesses, and organizations.
 Lucas also organizes data and prepares master plans for the State Natural Areas Program and maps natural communities for the Natural Heritage Inventory Program.
 He earned a B.A.
 (2003) in wildlife ecology from the University of Wisconsin–Madison where he analyzed gray wolves diets in Wisconsin.
 Lucas has restored and managed Wisconsin plant communities working for Mississippi Valley Conservancy and WisCorps Inc. He has worked on a variety of wildlife research projects including the Cascade Carnivore Project, Urban Canid Project, and the Wisconsin Frog and Toad Survey.

-Michael Reed is director of the Bay Beach Wildlife Sanctuary in Green Bay, a world-class nature center that draws about 800,000 people a year.
+Michael Reed is the former director of the Bay Beach Wildlife Sanctuary in Green Bay.
 He represents the Wisconsin Audubon Council, having served on the board and been involved with conservation issues through NEW Audubon since 1987.
-Mike took the helm at Bay Beach in May 2011, succeeding retiring director Ty Baumann, who left after 40 years.
-Reed had been the sanctuary's curator, supervising care for over 4,000 animals admitted annually for rehabilitation, and has worked at Bay Beach for 25 years.
-He previously worked at the Field Museum of Natural History in Chicago and has done field work throughout the U.S. and in Belize.
+Mike took the helm at Bay Beach in May 2011 and retired in August 2019.
+He previously worked at the Field Museum of Natural History in Chicago and has done field work throughout the United States and in Belize.